parteekkamboj9/parteekkamboj9/README.md

 ## Hi there 👋  I'm Parteek Singh
 ##### I'm A Python Developer.
-I Have A Great Knowledge Of Python As Well As Django.
+I Have A Great Knowledge Of Python As Well As LLM's.
 I've Done Lot Of Practice In Both.
-In Summers, I Learn About Web Scraping And Adobe Photoshop.
+In Previous years, I Learn About Web Scraping And Web Development.
 So I Have Good Knowledge In Programming And Logically Clear Mind.
 ##### You Can See In My Repositories.
 I Have Few Complete Websites Build Using Django & Python In My Private Repos.(Contact Below To Check/see) There Are Few Project/repos Of Webscrapping In My Public Repos.